k-start/Java-ORPG/README.md

 Extremely basic online game framework built in Java

 Built using LIBGDX as a client framework and KryoNet for the networking.
+SQLite - JDBC for database

 --- Extremely early development phase ---
-please excuse the super messy uncommented code, will be reworking ASAP